Click for homepage

 R-187-P1 (Russian: Р-187-П1), codenamed AZART-P1 (Азарт), 1 is a military HF/VHF/UHF two-way handheld radio, developed in 2012 by the Russian Ministry of Defense (MoD) in cooperation with NGO Angstrem 2 (Ангстрем) in Moscow (Russia).
 It is the successor to the R-168 Akveduct (Акведук) family (2000-2016).
 Part of the AZART (АЗАРТ) family of devices, this sixth-generation digital tactical Software Defined Radio (SDR) can be used from 27 to 520 MHz with full encryption on VHF and UHF.
 It offers a variety of analogue and digital waveforms, including AM, FM, and SSB.

 The radio supports the digital TETRA standard, which has two modes of operation: TMO and DMO.
 In TMO it allows digitally encrypted communication, but only when a suitable repeater (base station) is present in its vicinity.
 In DMO, direct digital communication is possible between mobile stations, but without encryption.
-Instead it offers audio masking, which is probably a time and frequency domain (F/T) voice scrambler.
+Instead it offers audio masking, which is probably a time and/or frequency domain (F/T) voice scrambler.

 As a powerful counter-countermeasure against eavesdropping and jamming, the radio offers a sophisticated Frequency Hopping (FH) mode.

 With FH enabled, the radio can make up to 20,000 frequency jumps per second.
 FH also reduces the chance of being located by means of Radio Direction Finding (RDF).
 To allow FH at this rate, the radio uses GPS and Glonass for synchronisation.
 3 It is backwards compatible with previous generation Akveduct devices, which offer a frequency hopping rate of 100 jumps per second.
+The military variant (R-187-P1) is a component of the Russian Ratnik infantry combat system [14].

 The R-187-P1 (AZART) was first used by public safety organisations in 2014, during the XXII Olympic Winter Games in Sochi (Russia).
 The Russian Armed Forces started using it in 2015.
 The device was also used during the Russian invasion of Ukraine, but in limited quantities, which led to public speculation about its quality.
 Although the device was completely designed in Russia, it was rumoured that it was manufactured in China and that the build quality was sub-standard.
 This has since been refuted.
 During the Russian invasion of Ukraine [9], some R-187-P1 radios were captured and analysed by Ukranian Forces, who managed to put them to their own use.

 The export version of the device — which probably offers less secure encryption — is known as R-187-P1E.
 A mobile version of the radio with a wider frequency range and a higher output power, is known as R-187-VE.
-The AZART R-187-P1 is expected to be succeeded during the course of 2023 by AZART-2, which offers enhanced performance and less power consumption.
+The AZART R-187-P1 was expected to be succeeded during the course of 2023 by AZART-2, which offers enhanced performance and less power consumption.

 1. The Russian word АЗАРТ (AZART) means Excitement or Passion.